flamelink/flamelink/docs/storage.md

 #### Available Options

-The following optional options can be specified when getting a reference:
+The following options can be specified when getting a reference:

 ##### Width